alanjding/RubikTreeLang/README.md

 These are no-arg operators that take input from the cell under the read-write head and the global byte and writing the result of applying the operator to the global byte.
 The symbols are consistent with most civilized languages, i.e. `+` is addition, `-` is subtraction, `*` is multiplication, `/` is integer division, and `%` is modulo (remainder).
 Of course, since the sources and destinations of the operator are fixed, in code, one simply types the operator and the operator alone to use them (i.e. `*` as opposed to something like `3*4`).

-### Enter-if-nonzero brackets `{`, `}`
+### Global-enter-if-nonzero brackets `{`, `}`

-At an open enter-if-nonzero bracket, the interpreter checks whether the global byte is `0`.
-If _not_, then the code's program counter enters the brackets and goes along until it hits the corresponding close enter-if-nonzero bracket.
-Once the program counter reaches the close enter-if-nonzero bracket, it goes back to the corresponding open enter-if-unequal bracket, and the condition is checked again.
+At an open global-enter-if-nonzero bracket, the interpreter checks whether the global byte is `0`.
+If _not_, then the code's program counter enters the brackets and goes along until it hits the corresponding close global-enter-if-nonzero bracket.
+Once the program counter reaches the close global-enter-if-nonzero bracket, it goes back to the corresponding open global-enter-if-unequal bracket, and the condition is checked again.

-### Enter-if-zero brackets `[`, `]`
+### Global-enter-if-zero brackets `[`, `]`

-Works in the same way as the enter-if-nonzero brackets but enters if (and only if) the global byte is `0`.
+Works in the same way as the global-enter-if-nonzero brackets but enters if (and only if) the global byte is `0`.

+### Local-enter-if-nonzero brackets `<`, `>`

+Works in the same way as the previous two brackets but enters if and only if the payload byte of the cell under the read-write head is nonzero.

+### Local-enter-if-zero brackets `(`, `)`

+Works in the same way as the previous three brackets but enters if and only if the payload byte of the cell under the read-write head is zero.

-N.B.: nothing will stop you from intermixing `{` and `[` (e.g. `{[}]`), but the interpreter's behavior is undefined in this case!
+N.B.: nothing will stop you from intermixing brackets (e.g. `({[)<}>]`), but the interpreter's behavior is undefined in this case!

 ### Traverse down `v` and traverse up `^`